-This site collates my writing and broadcast media exploring cinema from its beginnings to the present day.
-My work focuses on: film and media technologies; media, the environment, and climate change; gender, race, and class; identity and ethics; women in the creative industries; history and archives; and Star Wars.
-My most recent book, BFI Film Classics: The Empire Strikes Back, is available to order from Bloomsbury.
+This site collates my work exploring cinema from its beginnings to the present day.
+My research and writing focuses on: film and media technologies; media, the environment, and climate change; gender, race, and class; identity and ethics; women in the creative industries; history and archives; and Star Wars.
+My most recent book, BFI Film Classics: The Empire Strikes Back (2020), is available from Bloomsbury.

 I'm a university lecturer in the UK with over a decade's experience researching histories of film, which I share with audiences via print, the web, broadcast media, and social media.
 I'm also a Rotten Tomatoes-approved film critic and write mainly for Sight & Sound.